SoftUni-Internal/interactive-content/RO/00-Defining-Classes-RO/05-Constructors-RO.md

   }
 }
 ```
-Primul constructor ia două argumente "brand" și "horsePower".
+Primul constructor ia două argumente "**brand**" și "**horsePower**".

-Al doilea ia un singur argument - "brand".
+Al doilea ia un singur argument - "**brand**".

 În corpul celui de-al doilea constructor, găsim următoarea declarație Java:

 ```java
   this(brand, -1);
 ```
-The `this` keyword, followed by parentheses and parameters means that another constructor in the same Java class is being called.
+The "**this**" keyword, followed by parentheses and parameters means that another constructor in the same Java class is being called.

-Java will determine which constructor the `this` keyword refers to by the number of parameters and their type (the constructor's signature).
+Java will determine which constructor the "**this**" keyword refers to by the number of parameters and their type (the constructor's signature).

-In this example, we are calling the first constructor with two parameters, and we are setting the value of `horsePower` to **-1**.
+In this example, we are calling the first constructor with two parameters, and we are setting the value of "**horsePower**" to **-1**.

 [/slide]